 Responsibility is Opportunity

-General Education Board (created by John D. Rockefeller), first mission statement, 1906
+General Education Board (created by John D. Rockefeller)

 “Education should aim at destroying free will so that after pupils are thus schooled they will be incapable throughout the rest of their lives of thinking or acting otherwise than as their schoolmasters would have wished … When the technique has been perfected, every government that has been in charge of education for more than one generation will be able to control its subjects securely without the need of armies or policemen.”